 What does API rate limit exceeded mean?

-When an API rate limit is exceeded, it means the client has made too many requests within a specific time window, triggering a "429 Too Many Requests" error to prevent overloading the API.
+When an API rate limit is exceeded, the client has made too many requests within a specific time window, which typically triggers a 429 Too Many Requests response.

 What is the 429 Too Many Requests error?

-The 429 Too Many Requests error is an HTTP response status that indicates a client has exceeded the rate limit for API requests, requiring them to wait before making more requests.
+The 429 Too Many Requests error is an HTTP response status that indicates a client has exceeded the rate limit for API requests and must wait before making more requests.